deniz-ozcan/RedAirModel-Simulation/README.md

 ## Usage

-You can train a Soft Actor-Critic (SAC) agent on the environment by simply running:
+You can train a Soft Actor-Critic (SAC) or Proximal Policy Optimization (PPO) agent on the environment by simply running:
 ```
 python train.py
 ```